gkovacs/cfy/readme.md

 ### yfy

 `yfy` transforms a callback-style function into a promise which can be yielded within a generator.
+If the callback has multiple results, only the first one will be output.
+(Use `yfy_multi` if you need all the results).

 ```javascript
 function add_async(x, y, callback) {